Yuuoniy/APISpecGen/Doc_For_Aritifact_Evaluation.md

 It often requires to validate whether the reported bugs are true.
 In the aritifacts, we provide a list of true bugs we confirmed in the Linux kernel v5.16 for automatically confirm the main claim that the generated specifications can detect numerous new bugs.
 After the detection, you may run `python script/ResultsCheck/check_bug_detect.py` to check that the true bugs are detected by the APISpecGen.

 If you want to manually confirm the bug reports, you may use the script (`BugDetection/report_ranker.py`) to rank the reports, with reports are the front are more likey to be true bugs.
+(Run `python BugDetection/report_ranker.py --file BugDetection/data/bug_report.csv`)

-The generated specifications can be used to detect bugs across different versions of the program.
+Besides, the generated specifications can be used to detect bugs across different versions of the program.
 APISpecGen has detected new bugs in the latest version of the Linux kernel, and we are currently working on addressing these newly detected bugs.
 The bug reports from the latest version differ from those detected in v5.16.
 But this does not affect our main claim.

 ### 3. Utilizebility of API Aritifacts (Section VII.D).